numba/numba/talks/webinar09242013/slides.md

 C = gufunc(A, B)
 ```

-## Decorators: @guvectorize Summary

-- Similar to `@vectorize` but can use array as operands to the core function.
+## Similar to `@vectorize` but use array operands

+# Pattern 3: Optimize only when necessary

+## Manage data movement

+between CPU and GPU

+## Why??

+- Avoid redundant transfer
-- Can also target the CPU.
+- Allocate intermediate arrays on the GPU

-# Control Memory Transfer

 ## to_device

+Copy memory to the device

 ```python

 A = numpy.arange(10)    # cpu
 dA = cuda.to_device(A)  # gpu
 ```

 ## copy_to_host

+Copy memory to back to the host

 ```python
 A = dA.copy_to_host()
 ```

+Note: `dA` is a device array

 ## device_array

 Allocate device array like NumPy array

 ```python

 B = cuda.device_array(shape=(2,3,4))
 C = cuda.device_array(shape=10,
                       dtype=numpy.float32)
 ```

-# CUDA Library Support
+# Pattern 4: Use CUDA Libraries

+## Don't Rewrite

+- CUDA Libraries contains highly optimized code

 ## FFT convolution

 - Use cuFFT to build a FFT convolution.

+## How?

+1. forward FFT transform data and filter
+2. multiply data and filter in Fourier domain
+3. inverse FFT transform the product

 ## Forward FFT

+### NumbaPro

 ```python
 from numbapro.cudalib import cufft